ibm-cloud-docs/powervs-vpc/deploy-destroy-openshift.md

 [Warning]{: tag-red} The **Quickstart OpenShift Variation** requires special clean up steps.
 If you deployed the **Standard Landscape** or **Quickstart** Variation, follow the steps in [Destroy using projects](/docs/powervs-vpc?topic=powervs-vpc-destroy) instead.
 {: tip}

-Since the Deployable Architecture leverages the RedHat IPI installer to create the cluster resources, the cluster resources aren't managed by Schematics directly and need to be cleaned up before Schematics can be used to clean up the landing zone components.
+Since the Deployable Architecture leverages the RedHat IPI installer to create the cluster resources, the cluster resources aren't managed by Projects directly and need to be cleaned up before Projects can be used to clean up the landing zone components.
 Fortunately, the Deployable Architecture provides an automation to clean up the cluster resources.
 This tutorial describes how to use the automation and also outlines the manual steps that can alternatively be taken.

-## Destroy using Schematics
+## Destroy using Projects
-{: #destroy-using-schematics}
+{: #destroy-using-projects}

 ### Prerequisites
 {: #destroy-openshift-resources-automation-prerequisites}